liuxiaoyu-git/backend_quarkus/docs/CODE.md

 ## Start Coding with Quarkus
 * Try [code.quarkus.org](https://code.quarkus.org) for bootstrap and discovers its extension
 * Development mode.
-Quarkus comes with development mode.
-With development mode, The Changes are automatically reloaded when you update codes and configurations.
+Quarkus comes with development mode which support live reload.
+The Changes are automatically reloaded when you update codes and configurations.

+You can start development mode by using **quarkus:dev**
 ```bash
 mvn quarkus:dev
 ```